eclipse-opendut/opendut/CONTRIBUTING.md

 After opening your request, we will also check these in addition to a technical review.

+Our goal is to keep the `development` branch in a releasable state.
+Try to make atomic changes or if a change has to be split in such a way that the intermediate steps are not functional, then ideally introduce a feature toggle until the new working state is reached.
+If this is ensured, it also allows us to merge your changes early on, to reduce unnecessary busywork from merge conflicts.

 ## Contact

 Contact the project developers via chat, the project's "dev" mailing list or raise an issue.